 This is the basic focaccia recipe that I use for every kind of focaccia I make!
 It’s also the one that my students learn in our Italian breads classes.
-This focaccia is salty and crispy on the outside and lightly chewy on the inside.
+This focaccia is salty and crispy on the outside and light, airy and just very lightly chewy on the inside.
 Just the way I like it.

 It does take a little time, not so much effort, but time.
 However, in that time, you could go wash your hair, paint your nails, weed the garden, or just put your feet up.
 With the regulatory glass of wine.

 The final result of the homemade focaccia is, need I say it, so much better than anything from the supermarket!

 Focaccia is one of many Italian traditions!
 It’s a flatbread made with a generous amount of olive oil, and has a long history.

 From Marcella Hazan’s Essentials of Classic Italian Cooking:

 “Before there was an oven, there was bread.
 It was baked in the hearth, where the dough was flattened over a stone slab and covered with hot ashes.
 From this hearth bread—panis focacius (focus is Latin for hearth)—comes today’s soft, leavened focaccia.”

 Italian Focaccia Recipe